davecoll3/GotNoBeans/README.md

 ```
 web: gunicorn your_project_name_.wsgi:application
 ```
 21. Return to Heroku and navigate to your app's settings.
-In the Config Vars, add a new Config Var named "DISABLE_COLLECTSTATIC" and set it's value to "1".
+In the Config Vars, add a new Config Var named "DISABLE_COLLECTSTATIC" and set its value to "1".
 This prevents Heroku from collecting static files when you deploy.
 22. Back in your IDE, return to the settings.py file, and find "ALLOWED_HOSTS".
 Inside the brackets insert your app's URL followed by 'localhost'.
 As shown below:
 ```
 ALLOWED_HOSTS = ['your-project-name.herokuapp.com', 'localhost']